Company has received funding from Knight Enterprise Fund, the Google Digital News Initiative, Cisco and BBC Worldwide Labs

 Here is a new solution for transcribing interviews that TNM readers may find very interesting.
 I know I do.

 I have not tested Trint out yet, but I will soon.
-I signed up for the service and you get to transcribe an audio file of up to 30 minutes for free.
+I signed up for the service.
 Most of my interviews, when I actually do them, tend to me longer.
 But I could easily edit them down to this length to test the service.

 There are three price levels for the service: a pay as you go level that costs 25 cents a minute, with the first hour at $5; a $40 per month level where you get 3 hours; and a $120 per month level for heavy users who need 10 hours.